RA-L Frequently Asked Questions

 No, RA-L is an electronic-only publication.

 Yes, RA-L will be indexed in the major journal databases, as for all IEEE publications.
 At this time, RA-L is indexed in Scopus and Clarivate's ESCI (Emerging Sources Citation Index).
-Beginning with vol. 2, no. 1, 2017, RA-L will be indexed and abstracted in the following Clarivate Analytics services: Science Citation Index Expanded (also known as SciSearch), Journal Citation Reports/Science Edition, Current Contents®/Engineering Computing and Technology.
-RA-L is expected to receive an impact factor in June 2020.
+Since vol. 2, no. 1, 2017, RA-L has been indexed and abstracted in the following Clarivate Analytics services: Science Citation Index Expanded (also known as SciSearch), Journal Citation Reports/Science Edition, Current Contents®/Engineering Computing and Technology.
+RA-L received an impact factor in June 2020.

 6 months is the sub to e-pub timing, i.e. include the time needed for a revision and resubmission.
 Whatever is not published in 6 months is rejected.
 Only submission of a new paper start the clock.